Organic Foods Production Act of 1990: Livestock standards

-Processing, Labeling, and Packaging Standards
+Processing, labeling, and packaging standards

 Organic agriculture aims to optimize the health and productivity of soil life, plants, animals and people.
 For this to happen, processors, labelers and packagers of these organic products must be responsible for following regulations that keep the integrity of the food they deal with.
 During the processing of the food, there are specific additives that are prohibited.
 These are detailed in the National List, whose purpose is to clarify exactly which materials are acceptable and not acceptable throughout the organic food process.
 Strict rules for packaging state that organic products cannot be packaged in anything that contains or has been in contact with synthetic fungicides, fumigants, and preservatives.

 In order for a processed food to be labeled organic, its handler must be certified organic and ninety-five percent of its ingredients must be produced organically.
 This percentage is determined by the weight of the final product, excluding water and salt.
 The Secretary of Agriculture establishes whether imported foods may be labeled organic based on whether they have followed regulations that meet the standards of the National Organic Program.

 History

-Congress passed the Act in response to requests and petitions from several organic industries and National Environmental groups.
-It is important to track the roots of the Act, and give credit to and empower those who gave light to organic farming.
+Congress passed the Act in response to requests and petitions from several organic industries and national environmental groups.